Off Piste Deals

 So you can rest assured that every component of your tailor-made off-piste ski holiday is designed to deliver maximum satisfaction ̶ from your travel arrangements to accommodation, and your ski passes to equipment hire and anything else that makes your break so brilliant that you can’t wait to come back for more.

-Read on for more guidance on this exciting winter sports niche ̶ no one knows off-piste like Erna Low, so you’re in the best hands in the business!
+Read on for more guidance on this exciting winter sports niche ̶ no one knows off-piste like NUCO Travel so you’re in the best hands in the business!

 What is off-piste skiing?

 Off-piste skiing is sometimes called backcountry skiing or freeriding ̶ put simply, it means any snowboarding or skiing that’s done on ungroomed terrain outwith the marked pistes in a ski resort.

 However, some enthusiasts differentiate between ‘off-piste’ and ‘backcountry’ by defining the former as referring to areas which can be found close to the piste sides, and the latter as referring to areas which are more remote and only accessible after hiking, using snowmobiles or even helicopters (although heli-skiing isn’t permitted in every resort).

 However, no matter how near or far it is from the marked slopes, and regardless of the terminology, the main point of off-piste skiing is satisfying your pioneering passion for exploring those parts of a mountain that most others don’t reach and feeling at one with nature in wild, untamed and beautiful landscapes.